nyssance/genos/README.md

 implementation 'com.nyssance.genos:genos:1.0.0-rc2'
 ```
 ### Featured
-Genos integrate google architerture. just use. if your need learn more info about how genos work, and mvvm, repository , viewmodel etc., see [link](https://developer.android.com/topic/libraries/architecture/index.html)
+Genos integrate google architecture. just use. if your need learn more info about how genos work, and mvvm, repository , viewmodel etc., see [link](https://developer.android.com/topic/libraries/architecture/index.html)

 1. Rules